AkankshaCheeti/NetShare-CS536-Project/README.md

 Most of the implementation was redone to ensure that all the experiments can be run on a single machine as opposed to the multi-machine setup recommended by the authors.

+### Challenges
+One of the major challenges we faced, was to get the same resource intensive setup the authors had used for their project, it was difficult for us to obtain resources on such a scale.
+And because of the lack of such resources, we were unable to generate traces of the similar quality as described in the paper.

 ### Results
-The dataset used for these graphs are from the [CAIDA](https://www.caida.org/catalog/datasets/passive_dataset/) and UGR16[https://nesg.ugr.es/nesg-ugr16/] and a malicious botnet data from
+The dataset used for these graphs are from the [CAIDA](https://www.caida.org/catalog/datasets/passive_dataset/) and [UGR16](https://nesg.ugr.es/nesg-ugr16/) and a malicious botnet data from [Netflow](https://github.com/dmbb/FlowLens).

 We observed the following graphs after running the experiments inside the `eval` folder.